-Welcome to SBCS (formerly South Bay Community Services), a community development nonprofit organization that provides children, youth, and families in the South Bay area with services, which reinforce the family’s role in our community and assist individuals to aspire realistically to lives of self-fulfillment.
+Welcome to SBCS (formerly South Bay Community Services), a community development nonprofit organization that provides children, youth, and families in San Diego County with services, which reinforce the family’s role in our community and assist individuals to aspire realistically to lives of self-fulfillment.
 While participating in our services, we expect families and/or individuals may come to us with concerns such as: difficulties getting along with others, trouble following rules, problems with authorities, sadness, anxiety, violence and/or may come from environments where substances are abused or dependency on substances have occurred.
 SBCS will ensure services are provided to serve all your needs.

 At SBCS we are committed to treating and using protected health information (PHI) about you responsibly.
 This Notice of Privacy Practices and Policies describes the personal information we collect, and how and when we use or disclose that information.
 It also describes your rights as they relate to your protected health information.
 This Notice is effective April 14, 2003, and applies to all protected health information as defined by federal regulations.